Comparing Our ProBLEN HGH Supplements With Others

 Follow-up answer: Hopefully they will issue you a refund.
 I hope you used a delivery confirmation or tracking number so you can prove they received your return.

-Regarding suggestions on a quality product, of course I recommend the same product I take and recommend to my clients, it is our ProBLEN HGH Plus IGF-1 & IGF-2 product.
+Regarding suggestions on a quality product, of course I recommend the same product I take and recommend to my clients, it is our ProBLEN HGH Plus IGF-1 & IGF-2 spray.

 I have been working in the HGH field since 1999.
 When choosing an HGH formula for myself and for my business the first thing I look for are double-blind placebo IGF-1 clinical studies that measure the actual increase of IGF-1 in the body while taking the formula.